CubesAndCubes/gob-archive/README.md

 # gob-archive

-Rust-written CLI archiver and un-archiver for the LucasArts GOB file format.
+Rust-written CLI archiver and un-archiver for the LucasArts GOB archive format.

+This program depends on the [gob-rs](https://github.com/CubesAndCubes/gob-rs) GOB parsing library.

 ## Usage